Tuesday, November 9, 2010

 New England was opposed to old.
 It singled out strands of religion.
 New England left class, status, court, stage, literature.
 Severity and plainness were closer to the medieval.
 Two hundred years after founding it worried its literature didn't compete.
 Step child English affiliates still worry.
 The spiritual did not renew the physical but contaminated it.

-Uncontaminated nature means uncontaminated by mind not land fills.
-The Puritans transferred sin from themselves to the forest to drive it out on the back of some goat, except the goat was a tree.
+Uncontaminated nature means uncontaminated by mind, not land fills.
+The Puritans transferred sin from themselves to the forest to drive it out on the back of some goat, except the tree was the goat.
 The sin bearer was the forest.
-It had to be mowed lest sins find their way back.
 A scapegoat is no good unless lost.
-Trees also hid predators.
+The forest had to be mowed lest sins find a way back.
+Trees hid the Predator.
 The tree became the goat and was cut.
-Then the forest could not hide the terror of the dark.
-This thinking fueled all American botanical and biological extinction.
+The forest hid the terror of the dark so was cut.
+This thinking fueled American botanical and biological extinction.

-Do not say the puritan hid.
-He celebrated his malaise.
-Jonathan Edwards, Cotton Mather drew sharp governmental/pastoral views.
-Their depravity offended Hawthorne who called a "virgin soil as a cemetery" (The Scarlet Letter, I ), "the pine trees, aged, black, and solemn, and flinging groans and other melancholy utterances on the breeze, needed little transformation to figure as Puritan elders; the ugliest weeds of the garden were their children."
 "To the Puritan, nature was not benign.
-The wilderness was a place of terror"“ (Broyles), or as William Bradford put it (1620) "a hideous and desolate wilderness, full of wild beasts and wild men."
-Michael Broyles makes the telling observation that "much of the story [of Pilgrim's Progress] is set in America...it was the metaphorical terrain the believer had to traverse...," which he says to differentiate the gentler Puritan composer William Billings (The New England Psalm Singer, 1770.
+The wilderness was a place of terror" (Broyles).
+This puritan celebrated his malaise.
+Jonathan Edwards, Cotton Mather drew sharp provincial/pastoral views.
+Their depravity offended Hawthorne who called the "virgin soil as a cemetery" (The Scarlet Letter), "the pine trees, aged, black, and solemn, and flinging groans and other melancholy utterances on the breeze, needed little transformation to figure as Puritan elders; the ugliest weeds of the garden were their children," or as William Bradford put it (1620) "a hideous and desolate wilderness, full of wild beasts and wild men."
+Michael Broyles makes the telling observation that "much of the story [of Pilgrim's Progress] is set in America...it was the metaphorical terrain the believer had to traverse...," which he says to distinguish the gentler Puritan composer William Billings (The New England Psalm Singer, 1770.
 Also see Mavericks and Other Traditions in American Music, 25).
 A great deal more than this has been said of those first centuries.

-Divide and conquer is the English rule, Quakers aside.
-They had more in common with the pacifist Pennsylvania sects than those who came to rule Pennsylvania.
-Basic English exploited differences among the Germans that Penn's colony had been founded to set free.
-But relations with the "world" were a sticking point for immigrants of the Lily too.
-They divided into Church and Sect, churched vs. plain.
-The separate but unequal existence of Germans alongside the English in American civilization tended to end after the Civil War when the Dutch gave up and began to assimilate.
+Divide and conquer was the English rule, Quakers aside, who had more in common with the pacifist Pennsylvania sects than the English who ruled Pennsylvania.
+Come out from among them and be ye separate.
+Basic English sought to exploit differences among the Germans that Penn's colony had been founded to set free.
+But relations with the "world" were a sticking point for immigrants of the Lily too, who divided into Church and Sect, churched vs. plain.
+The separate but unequal existence of Germans alongside the English in American civilization ended from the Civil War on when the Dutch began to assimilate.
 Some people think the Amish are the last bastion of the "separate" and that these differences existed up till 1950 in speaking German, farming, going barefoot.
 The Amish may continue to exist in 2050, but assimilation got the rest.
+Jumping ahead, the new goat, since the trees are gone, is the human genome hid in the HistoPossum and Opiome of the new world.

 Read the rest here.